What is an Ecomap?

 An ecomap is sometimes also referred to as an eco-map or ecogram.

 Ecomaps not only document the connections between family members and the outside world, but they also provide a way to visualize the quality of those connections either as positive and nurturing or negative wrought with conflict and stress.
 Connections can also be considered strong or weak.

-How to Draw an Ecomap
+How to Make an Ecomap

-An ecomap can be drawn by a social worker using information gathered in interviews, but sometimes clients can draw their own ecomaps.
+An ecomap can be drawn by a social worker using information gathered in interviews, but sometimes clients can draw their own Ecomaps.